mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 for ``MONGODB_URI_MULTI`` because the other server is a secondary on a replica set, on port ``27018``.

-The default OIDC client used in the tests will be configured with ``MONGODB_URI_SINGLE`` and a valid human callback handler that returns the ``test_user1`` local token in ``OIDC_TOKEN_DIR`` as the "access_token", and a dummy "refresh_token".
+The default OIDC client used in the tests is configured with ``MONGODB_URI_SINGLE`` and a valid human callback handler that returns the ``test_user1`` local token in ``OIDC_TOKEN_DIR`` as the "access_token", and a dummy "refresh_token".